NASA-SW-VnV/fret/README.md

 If you have questions, suggestions, or ideas, please start a [discussion](https://github.com/NASA-SW-VnV/fret/discussions).

 If you wish to address an [issue](https://github.com/NASA-SW-VnV/fret/issues), comment on it to let us know so we can assign it to you.
-If the issue does not yet exist, you may create one or propose converting a discussion into an issue.
+For new issues, please start a [discussion](https://github.com/NASA-SW-VnV/fret/discussions) and then propose its conversion to an issue.

 We currently accept external code contributions under a Contributor License Agreement (CLA):